angrykoala/wendigo/README.md

 ```

 **type(selector, text)**
-Types given text in the selector element (input).
-If text is already present in the element, the typed text will be added _before_.
-If multiple elements exists, only the first one will be changed.
+Types given text (as element value) in all the elements (input) with given selector.
+If a value is already present, appends the new text at the end.

 ```js